 That’s the important thing to remember about the HSA.
 The money is yours.
 No matter who is offering the account, the money is yours.
 It’s even possible for you to open a HSA with a custodian that isn’t your employer’s choice, or your health plan’s choice.
 And you can rollover your HSA to another custodian as you like.

 And, unlike Flexible Savings Accounts, the money is your HSA does not expire at the end of the year.
 You can leave your money in your HSA indefinitely, even if your health care plan changes and you are no longer eligible to contribute to an HSA.

 In essence, if you do it right, having your HSA can be like having another investment account.

-The money grows in your HSA as it would in any IRA.
+The money grows in your HSA as it would in an IRA.
 However, you do have to be careful about how you use the money.
 You can withdraw the money — contributions and earnings — anytime for qualified medical expenses penalty-free.
-If you use the money for non-medical expenses, though, you will have penalties.
-You will have to pay taxes on the withdrawal as though it is regular income.
-And you will have to pay a 10% penalty on top of that.
-Additionally, for family plans, the HSA contribution limit for 2012 is $6,250 (the limit for singles is $3,100).
-That means you can put more in the HSA than you can in an IRA.
-And, even though the HSA is similar to an IRA, it is not considered the same thing so it doesn’t count against your eligible IRA contributions.
+If you use the money for non-medical expenses, though, you will have to taxes and penalties.
+Withdrawals are taxed as regular income.
+And you will have to pay a 10% early withdrawal penalty on top of that.

 Happily, though, once you reach age 65, you no longer have to worry about the 10% penalty.
 At age 65, that penalty is waived, and your HSA becomes just like another Traditional IRA, and you just pay your regular income tax on the amount you withdraw.
 If you don’t have a lot of health care expenses, you can save up money over time, rather than paying extra for health insurance that you don’t use very often.